InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2019/lifestyle/2019-02-03-valentines-gift-guide.markdown

 - If you’re **buying for a lady**, then you can never go far wrong with accessories:
   - A hand bag
   - Jewellery
     - A few years back I received a gorgeous red heart Thomas Sabo charm for my bracelet, it was the perfect Valentine's gift!
-[Here's a gorgeous heart charm](https://www.awin1.com/cread.php?awinmid=5566&awinaffid=452089&clickref=&p=https%3A%2F%2Fwww.johngreed.com%2Fthomas-sabo-love-coins-affinity-red-heart-pendant){:target="_blank" rel="noopener" rel="nofollow"} (<i>affiliate link</i>) that's actually on offer at £64.50 down from £129 (*correct at the time of publishing*)
+[Here's a gorgeous heart charm](https://www.thomassabo.com/GB/en_GB/pd/charm-pendant/2094-699-10-VG.html){:target="_blank" rel="noopener" rel="nofollow"} that retails for £55 (*correct at the time of re-publishing in 2024*)
   - Underwear
   - Nightwear
   - Shoes